-Tax Cuts and Jobs Act - International Taxes
+Tax Cuts and Jobs Act - International Tax Update

-In addition, corporate shareholders of CFCs will be able to take advantage of a modified foreign tax credit that can reduce the U.S. tax due on the deemed repatriation amount.
-The bill also retains the special rule for S corporations that are shareholders of CFCs, whereby the S corporation shareholders will not take the deemed repatriation amount into income until certain triggering events occur.
-It is clear that U.S. shareholders of a CFC must, at a minimum, ensure they have correctly calculated the E&P of their CFC to determine the impact of the deemed repatriation.
-Likewise, C corporation shareholders must calculate the foreign tax pools available to be credited under the modified foreign tax credit provisions.
+Corporate shareholders of CFCs will be able to take advantage of a modified foreign tax credit that can reduce the U.S. tax due on the deemed repatriation amount.
+The TCJA also provides for a special rule for S corporations that are shareholders of CFCs, whereby the S corporation shareholders will not take the deemed repatriation amount into income until certain triggering events occur.
+Certainly U.S. shareholders of a CFC must, at a minimum, ensure they have correctly calculated the E&P of their CFC to determine the impact of the deemed repatriation.
+Likewise, C-corporation shareholders must calculate the foreign tax pools available to be credited under the modified foreign tax credit provisions.

-Territorial tax system – The Conference bill moves the U.S. to a modified “territorial tax” system, through which U.S. C corporations will not pay U.S. tax on certain profits earned outside the U.S. This change is accomplished by allowing domestic corporations a deduction (similar to the dividends received deduction), whereby a U.S. C corporation that owns 10% or more of a foreign corporation will not pay any U.S. tax on the foreign source portion of dividends paid by the foreign corporation.
-The deduction is available for dividends from any foreign corporation other than passive foreign investment companies (PFICs).
+Territorial tax system – The TCJA moves the U.S. to a modified “territorial tax” system, through which U.S. C corporations will not pay U.S. tax on certain profits earned outside the U.S. This change is accomplished by allowing domestic corporations a deduction (like the dividends received deduction), whereby a U.S. C corporation that owns 10% or more of a foreign corporation will not pay any U.S. tax on the foreign source portion of dividends paid by the foreign corporation.
+The deduction is available for dividends from any foreign corporation other than passive foreign investment companies (PFICs) or hybrid dividends.

-Base Erosion Anti-Abuse Tax (BEAT) – The BEAT provisions will apply to U.S. corporations with an average of $500 million of gross receipts over the past three years that make certain deductible payments to related foreign persons exceeding a threshold defined under these provisions.
+Base Erosion Anti-Abuse Tax (BEAT) – The BEAT provisions will apply to U.S. corporations with an average of $500 million of gross receipts over the past three years that make certain deductible payments to related foreign persons exceeding a defined threshold.
 The goal of these provisions is to restrict U.S. corporations from eroding the U.S. tax base by making deductible payments to offshore affiliates.
-Any such corporation will pay tax under the BEAT provisions on the excess of 10% of its taxable income (modified for this purpose) over its regular tax liability for the year, reduced by certain credits.
-RICs, REITs, and S corporations are not subject to the BEAT provisions.
+Any such corporation will pay tax under the BEAT provisions on the excess of 10% of its taxable income (modified for this purpose) over its regular tax liability for the year, but reduced by certain credits.
+However, registered investment companies (RICs), REITs, and S corporations are not subject to the BEAT provisions.
 The effort to monitor and track the application of BEAT rules will be significant.
-In addition, the Conference bill authorizes an expanded Form 5472 to capture additional information on base erosion payments as well as increased penalties ($25,000 per form versus the current $10,000 per form) for late filed or incomplete Forms 5472.
+In addition, the TCJA authorizes an expanded IRS Form 5472 to capture additional information on base erosion payments, and increased penalties ($25,000 per form versus the current $10,000 per form) for late filed or incomplete Forms 5472.